brimdata/zed/docs/lake/README.md

 job when you have a new idea about what to index.

 So, let's say you later decide you want searches over the "uri" field to run fast.
-You just run "zed lake index" again but with different parameters:
+You just run `zed lake index` again but with different parameters:
 ```
 zed lake index create uri
 ```